irx-404notfound/programming-notes/java-script/js-fundaments.md

 value = true; // boolean
 ```

 - Casting: This type of variable is when the value changes from one type to another.
-JavaScript changes the type without yo ask.
+JavaScript changes the type without yo ask, but you can force manually to change the type when you want.

 Examples:

+JavaScript changes the type without you ask:

 > [!NOTE]
 > The number `2` value changes to `string`.